adswa/multimatch_gaze/CONTRIBUTING.md

 please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+In order to run the test-suite of ``multimatch-gaze`` locally prior to a PR, use [pytest](https://docs.pytest.org/en/latest/), and run the following command in the root of the repository:

+``python -m pytest -s -v``.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull request process